clmorgan/millennials-to-snake-people/README.md

-# Millennials to Snake People
+# ENSLAVED PEOPLE

-Browser extension that reveals the *real* truth behind Millennials.
+Browser extension that reminds us how powerful people enslaved Africans for their own financial profit.

 ## Installation